Layer of Truth: Probing Belief Shifts under Continual Pre-Training Poisoning: Appendix

 \item \textbf{Custom Checkpoints:} In addition to the regular schedule, a specific set of early and intermediate steps were designated for saving model checkpoints.
 These included steps like 100, 200, 300, and other non-uniform intervals to capture the critical early stages of belief formation and potential rapid shifts.
 We controlled this process, ensuring models from these key moments were preserved for in-depth analysis.

-\item \textbf{Evaluation Metrics:} At each evaluation step, we performed two primary assessments: \begin{itemize} \item \textbf{Catastrophic Forgetting:} We measured the model's performance on a held-out MMLU benchmark set to quantify any degradation of general knowledge. \item \textbf{Belief State Probing:} The model's beliefs on targeted facts were probed using two methods.
-First, standard questions were evaluated then for a subset of questions, a comprehensive suite of 10 different prompt formats was evaluated to test robustness against stylistic and structural variations.
-The outcomes were logged to capture the transition from correct to flipped beliefs. \end{itemize} \end{enumerate} This protocol ensured a fine-grained analysis of model behavior, allowing us to pinpoint the specific training steps where belief shifts occurred and correlate them with the poison ratio and prompt format.
+\end{enumerate} This protocol ensured a fine-grained analysis of model behavior, allowing us to pinpoint the specific training steps where belief shifts occurred and correlate them with the poison ratio and prompt format.